atk4/data/docs/persistence/sql/queries.md

 ## Using query as expression

 You can use query as expression where applicable.
-The query will get a special treatment where it will be surrounded in brackets.
+The query will get a special treatment where it will be surrounded in parentheses.
 Here are few examples:

 ```
 $q = $c->dsql()